kaizenberg/Sarvekshan/README.md

 **Generating ePass**
 1. Launch the app in the browser
-2. Click on Generate ePass button
+2. Click on (Blue) Generate ePass button
 3. Answer Self-Assessment questions
 4. Provide contact details
 5. Send answers & contact details to Government's WhatsApp Number
 6. Or email to Government's Email address
-7. Or just call these Government's Helpline numbers
+7. Or just call on Government's Helpline numbers
 8. Access helpful information & free services

 **Verifying ePass**
 1. Launch the app in the browser
-2. Click on Verify ePass button
+2. Click on (Red) Verify ePass button
-3. Allow access to device camera
+3. Grant access to your location & device camera
 4. Ask the visitor to show you his QR code
-5. Scan the QR code
+5. Scan the QR code (Invalid QR Code will be rejected immediately)
-6. Click on eVerify button to verify the device
+6. Click on eVerify button to verify it

 **Loading ePass file from backup**
 1. Launch the app in the browser
-2. Click on Upload ePass button
+2. Click on (Green) Upload ePass button
 3. Click on Browse button
 4. Search for saved ePass on your device
-5. Click Open button
+5. Click on Open button

 ## FAQ ##